wso2/docs-is/en/docs/administer/product-level-security-guidelines.md

 By default, XSS attacks are prevented in the latest WSO2 Identity Server versions.
 This is due to output encoding of the displaying values.

-If additional protection is required, an input validation valve can be configured.
-For instructions, see <a href="../../administer/mitigating-cross-site-request-forgery-attacks">Mitigating Cross Site Scripting Attacks</a>.

 ## JSESSIONID length

 If required, increase the `session ID length` by changing the `sessionIDLength` attribute of the session manager in the `context.xml` file in the `<IS_HOME>/repository/conf/tomcat` directory as shown below.
 The default value is `16 bytes`.